HOW HAPPY FAMILIES ARGUE WELL

 3

-They don't resolve problems
+FAMILIES don't resolve ISSUES

 4